pedrogerum/forecasting/README.md

 # Improving Demand Forecasts for Omnichannel Grocery Retail

 ## Overview
-This repository implements the N-HiTS + MDN framework for high-frequency demand forecasting in grocery retail, as published in the *International Journal of Forecasting (2025)*.
+This repository implements the N-HiTS + MDN framework for high-frequency demand forecasting in grocery retail, as accepted in the *International Journal of Forecasting (2025)*.
 The method combines neural hierarchical interpolation with mixture density networks to improve forecast accuracy.

 The main goal of the project is to provide the N-HiTS + MDN framework for high-frequency time series forecasting.
 This novel framework integrates deep learning models with a decoupled approach that separates structural demand modeling from short-term fluctuation prediction to enhance prediction accuracy.
 Our method combines Neural Hierarchical Interpolation for Time Series Forecasting (N-HiTS) and a Mixture Density Network (MDN) to capture short-term fluctuations and structural demand patterns, respectively.